diverse local talent

 The Hurst Singers

-the Hurst Singers are a four-part choir who rehearse in Mortimer and sing for fun, performing across Berkshire and North Hampshire.
+A four-part choir who rehearse in Mortimer and sing for fun, performing across Berkshire and North Hampshire.
+They are always happy to welcome new members.

-The artists/groups presented here show a snapshot of the diverse local talent out there.
-We’d be delighted to hear from other artists.
+The artists/groups presented here show a snapshot of local talent that’s out there.
+We’d be delighted to hear from others.

 Community Radio: Kennet Radio in Newbury meets and interviews local artists.

-South Berks Concert Band performed (pre pandemic) annually on the Sunday after Fun Day.
-The pictures show their stunning show at the Queen’s 90th.
+South Berks Concert Band (pictured) performed a stunning show at the Queen’s 90th birthday.

 40 fingers sax: performed at St John’s school in a concert laid on by Mortimer Music Live volunteers